LiliaFramework/Lilia/documentation/docs/libraries/lia.data.md

 ## Overview

-The data library (`lia.data`) provides a comprehensive system for data serialization, deserialization, and persistence in the Lilia framework.
-It includes table encoding/decoding, data storage, and persistence management functionality.
+The data library (`lia.data`) provides a comprehensive system for data serialization, deserialization, and persistence in the Lilia framework, serving as the core data management layer for all framework operations.
+This library handles complex data transformation processes including table encoding/decoding with support for nested structures, circular references, and custom data types.
+The system includes robust data storage mechanisms with automatic compression, encryption options, and integrity validation to ensure data reliability across server restarts and network transfers.
+It features advanced persistence management with configurable storage backends, automatic backup systems, and data migration tools for seamless framework updates.
+The library also provides utilities for data validation, schema enforcement, and performance optimization through intelligent caching strategies, making it the foundation for all data-driven features within the Lilia framework including character data, inventory management, configuration storage, and module state persistence.

 ---